jbrock1981/Sprint-Challenge-Authentication/README.md

 1. What is the purpose of using _sessions_?

+    sessions create a specific set window of time the user can access from the browser they are using, allowing access to the users logged in resources during that time

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.

+    hashes them so that they are NOT plain text and thereby not as easily hacked

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?

+    we can choose, for example, to hash the password 14 times, making the attacker need to break the hash 14 times in order to see the password in plain text

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?

+    header, payload, signature

 ## Project Set Up